 It’s no secret that we are in the midst of a digital skills deficit.
 As traditional organisations renew their focus upon digital transformation projects and native digital companies continue to scale up operations, many organisations who don’t have the skills needed to complete digital projects have turned to contractors to plug their skills gap.

 For some time now, filling IT and digital technology roles across all sectors and industries has frequently relied upon specialist contractors.
-However, with the introduction of updated IR35 legislation in April 2017 in the public sector and its impending application to the private sector, IT employers are being further impacted.
+However, with the introduction of updated IR35 legislation in April 2017 in the public sector and its impending application to large and medium-sized organisations in the private sector from April 2020, IT employers are being further impacted.

 IR35’s impact upon the public sector